 A partial Achilles tendon rupture can occur in athletes from all sports but particularly in running, jumping, throwing and racket sports.
-The tendon will not completely tear and it may not be noticed until activity is stopped.
-Sharp achilles pain and stiffness are two of the main symptoms, which may only appear as the muscles cool down after exercise.
+The tendon will not completely tear and it may not be noticed until the activity is stopped.
+Sharp Achilles pain and stiffness are two of the main symptoms, which may only appear as the muscles cool down after exercise

 Symptoms of a partial Achilles rupture